 Does remote project management work?
 The answer, in general, is yes, it can.
 Will remote project management work for your organization if you have a top-notch virtual project teams?
 Not necessarily.
 There are advantages to establishing virtual project teams for remote project management.
 Some may include the following: Lower project costs due to technology advancements that bridge distance.
 Improved work/life balance for project team members.
-Increased efficiency and decreased travel time. increased ability to attract top talent.
+Increased efficiency and decreased travel time.

 The Australian Outsourcing Offshoring Fiasco